A Civilized Revolution

 Arbitrary metrics, especially those created by governments as commercially uninterested parties in a patent transaction, seldom work.
 As patent owners further understand the commercial significance of their patents via PatentBooks, it is highly likely that fewer low-quality invention disclosures will be submitted to national patent offices, thus resulting in higher quality issued patents.

 Other Patent Licensing Models

-Limitations of current licensing models result from the following:
+Limitations of current patent licensing models result from the following:

-The advent of Autonomous Vehicles creates the merger of patent licensing philosophies within the high tech industry, where high risk, high stakes patent litigation is routine, and the automotive industry, where a sense of mutual destruction results in a sense of detente’.
+The advent of electric and autonomous vehicles creates the merger of patent licensing philosophies within the high tech industry, where high-risk, high-stakes patent litigation is routine, and the automotive industry, where a sense of mutual destruction results in a sense of detente’.

 The PatentBook model will be licensed globally.

 Humanity worldwide seeks to improve their living conditions via learning from their neighbors.
 Today’s technologies allow people to learn about inventions from around the world, fulfilling the purpose of patent systems — to encourage progress in science and the arts.
 Now there is a commercial solution for everyone to use patented inventions and receive compensation for their use.